-- If you do not make a DCFSA election during the Annual Enrollment Period, your current DCFSA election will not continue for the following year. - ❖ During the last two months of the current benefit year, an employee cannot change or enroll in his/her DCFSA elected amounts even if you experience a Life Event.
-This does not include the elections you make during the Annual Enrollment Period for the next benefit year.
+- If you do not make a DCFSA election during the Annual Enrollment Period, your current DCFSA election will not continue for the following year. - During the last two (2) months of the current benefit year, an employee cannot change or enroll in his/her DCFSA elected amounts even if you experience a Life Event.
+This does not include the elections you make during the Annual Enrollment Period for the next benefit year. - You cannot carry over your DCFSA balance to the next year, but you do have a "grace period" until March 15 of the next year to use your prior year's balance.